 Accreditation for construction procurement

-4. The accreditation program for construction is managed by Public Works Advisory (PWA) and owned by the NSW Procurement Board.
+- The accreditation program for construction is managed by NSW Public Works and owned by the NSW Procurement Board.

 The Accreditation Program for Construction Procurement addresses the specific capabilities and risks of procuring construction services.